RSU-Bioinformatics-Group/miRNA-biomarkers/README.md

 # miRNA-biomarkers
 This repository contains scripts that were used for miRNA and mRNA data pre-processing and miRNA diagnostic features prioritization in paediatric patients with bacterial or viral infections.
-All the analysis are optimized for execution within a High-Performance Computing (HPC) environment using provided Docker image.
+All the analysis are optimized for execution using provided Docker image.
 ## Description
 The repository contains all the scripts used pre-processing and analysing miRNA and mRNA datasets for diagnostic feature discovering.
 The steps include:
 ### miRNA workflow: